"This Is Unprecedented Territory" - Pakistan Shoots Down 2 Indian Fighter Jets In Dramatic Border Conflict Escalation

+#BREAKING: Pakistan demarched on the act of aggression against India.
+India also strongly objected to the vulgar display of an injured personnel of the Indian Air Force in violation of all norms of International Humanitarian Law & Geneva Convention.
+India expects his safe return. pic.twitter.com/bhwef7g6hT— Aditya Raj Kaul (@AdityaRajKaul) February 27, 2019

+Theresa May took a break from the ongoing Brexit negotiations to "urge restraint" in the conflict, according to Reuters.

 Update and recap: After some initial confusion and conflicting statements about the number of aircraft involved in Wednesday's hostilities, Bloomberg has produced this roundup of remarks from both sides that helps to clear things up.
+The follow-up included Pakistan's description of shooting down Indian jets.

 - Indian and Pakistani fighter jets engaged each other, resulting in the worst escalation since the war between the two in 1971.